SanthoshKumar-Ravi/bankingapplication/README.md

-# banking Application
+# Banking Application
-This Project has one microservices.
+This Project has one microservice.

 ### Accountmanagement:
 This service containers below list of API's.